 Materials: large smooth stone, old crayons in assorted colours with the paper removed, an oven, oven gloves, newspaper, heat proof surface

 Note: Adult supervision may be required when handling hot items from an oven.

-Watch our video or follow the instructions below!
+Do watch the video on auto play or follow the written instructions below!

 1) Place the stones in the oven and heat to 100C (or set it on ‘medium’).
 Bake for 15-20minutes.
 The stones need to be hot.
 Do not make them too hot or you risk the rock exploding (this has NEVER happened to me or anyone I know.. but I have been warned “just in case” !)

 2) Prepare your work surface.
 Place several layers of newspaper on top of a heat proof surface such as a wooden chopping board.
 You will find that the wax melts right through the paper, so make sure you use lots of layers, and do not use your best wooden chopping board!

 3) With the oven gloves, remove one hot stone at a time from the oven and place it on your work surface.